BradleyA/git-TEST-commit-automation/hooks/README.md

 - Quick setup with default test cases on any Git repository (in a few seconds)
 - Quick uninstall on any Git repository (in a few seconds)
 - Quick check of test case depth for each command on any Git repository (in a few seconds) (all clean)
+- Include hooks/ in repository because .git/hooks/ is not maintained
 - Mantain test cases in code repository (you know all in one repository)

    **Work needed here**